Jaime Laredo

-Jaime Laredo (born June 7, 1941, at Cochabamba, Bolivia) is an American violinist and conductor of Bolivian heritage.
-Laredo burst upon the international classical music scene at age 17 in 1959 when he won First Prize for violin at the International Queen Elizabeth Grand Prize in Brussels, Belgium (at the time, the youngest winner in the history of the prize and the first Latin American).
+Jaime Laredo (born June 7, 1941, in Cochabamba, Bolivia) is a Grammy-award-winning American violinist, violist, conductor, and music educator of Bolivian heritage.
+He is also the president of the jury of the International Violin Competition of Indianapolis Laredo entered the international classical music scene at age 17 in 1959 when he won First Prize for violin at the International Queen Elisabeth Competition in Brussels, Belgium (at the time, the youngest winner in the history of the prize and the first Latin American).
 Since then, Laredo has had an uninterrupted and celebrated 65-year career in classical symphonic and chamber music, mostly in the United States, as a violinist, violist, conductor, and educator, receiving numerous accolades, awards and honors.

-He has played with and/or conducted some of the leading symphony orchestras in the world.
-During his career, Laredo has made approximately 100 recordings.
-As a violinist, playing with, and conducting, the Scottish Chamber Orchestra, Laredo recorded Antonio Vivaldi's "Four Seasons" in 1986, which recording was on the United Kingdom classical music best seller list for one year.
-In 1992, as a violist, Laredo won a Grammy for best chamber music performance of Brahm's quartets.
+Laredo has played with or conducted some of the leading symphony orchestras in the world.
+During his career, he has made approximately 100 recordings.
+As a violinist, playing with, and conducting, the Scottish Chamber Orchestra, Laredo in 1986 recorded Antonio Vivaldi's "Four Seasons", which appeared on the United Kingdom classical music best seller list for one year.

+In 1992, as a violist, Laredo won a Grammy for best chamber music performance of Brahms's quartets.
 Laredo was inducted into the American Academy of Arts & Sciences in 2010.
 Bolivia, the country of his birth, has awarded Laredo its highest national decoration (the Order of the Condor of the Andes), has issued postage stamps bearing his image, and has named a large outdoor amphitheater in the capital, La Paz, in his honor.
 He is considered a national hero.

-Life and career

-Early years
+Early life

-Laredo's parents were Eduardo Laredo Quiroga and Elena Unzueta Urquidi, both amateur musicians, artists and poets from established families.
+Laredo's parents were Eduardo Laredo Quiroga and Elena Unzueta Urquidi, both lovers of classical music, fine art and poetry from established bourgeois families.
+Eduardo Laredo was an amateur pianist, who would take his young son to recitals at the conservatory in Cochabamba.
+After hearing and watching a string quartet, five-year-old Jaime told his father he would like to play the violin.
+The following Christmas, Eduardo gave his son a 1/2 size violin.
 Laredo was a child prodigy.
-His first violin teacher was his father.
-Another important teacher was Carlos Flamini.
-Laredo began to play at age five and performed his first concert in Bolivia at age eight.
-Thereafter, in 1948, his parents decided to move to the United States to further the development of their son's musical talent, settling initially in San Francisco, where the elder Laredo found a position at the Bolivian consulate.
+His first violin teacher was Carlos Flamini, an Italian violinist from Vienna, Austria, who had fled Europe at the beginning of the Second World War.
+Laredo began to play at age five and performed his first concert in Bolivia.
+Thereafter, in 1947, his parents sold their house in Cochabamba and moved to the United States to further the development of their son's musical talent, settling initially in San Francisco, where the elder Laredo found a position at the Bolivian consulate.
 In 1952, Laredo made his debut performance at age 11 with the San Francisco Symphony.
+Also in 1952, the Bolivian National Revolution occurred and there was a change of government in Bolivia, one consequence of which was the loss of Eduardo Laredo's position at the Bolivian consulate in San Francisco.
+When the family's money ran out, Eduardo Laredo resorted to driving delivery trucks and taxi cabs to support themselves.